 The total number of coronavirus cases in D.C., Maryland, and Virginia hit more than 2,900, with 39 deaths.

 Officials in D.C. unveiled a model of projected coronavirus infections that estimated up to 93,000 total infections in the District and deaths at anywhere from 225 to 1,000.
+While total infections a year into the pandemic would only less than half the amount predicted, deaths would exceed even the grimmest projections.

-The White House Coronavirus Task Force unveiled a new recommendation from the CDC: Americans should cover their faces with a cloth mask or other face covering when leaving the house, especially in places such as grocery stores where practicing social distancing is difficult.
+Meanwhile, the White House Coronavirus Task Force unveiled a new recommendation from the CDC: Americans should cover their faces with a cloth mask or other face covering when leaving the house, especially in places such as grocery stores where practicing social distancing is difficult.

 Overall, coronavirus cases in D.C., Maryland and Virginia topped 5,500.
 The number of deaths reached more than 100.

 D.C.’s Bowser issued a new order requiring grocery stores to limit the number of customers inside stores and requiring customers to cover their faces.
+It was the D.C. region’s first mask mandate.

 The total cumulative number of cases of COVID-19 in D.C., Maryland and Virginia grew to over 10,000, and 226 people had died.